wics-uw/website/content/W2015/W15-blog-hollyxu.md

 She had always declined offers from her teammates to learn how to solder and cut metal.
 Despite her experience in web development, Holly felt like she was not cut out for computer science because of her inexperience with writing algorithms.
-She believed her interests in web development was more of an artistic hobby.
+She believed her interest in web development was more of an artistic hobby.

 Despite receiving multiple offers to engineering programs, Holly settled on the